gorhill/uBO-Scope/README.md

 ***

-For convenience, you can have the heatmap render as a list, where you can see the domain name of each 3rd-party.
+For convenience, you can have the heatmap render as a list, where you can see the base domain name of each 3rd-party.
 The score "x / y" aside each entry means: "x" = the actual ubiquitousness in percent, "y" the theoretical (averted) ubiquitousness in percent.

 ![](https://cloud.githubusercontent.com/assets/585534/23466180/5ec0470e-fe68-11e6-80dd-3abb29545dd3.png)